 This course builds on the concepts and frameworks presented in prerequisite courses.
 Learners focus on how perioperative nurses provide care in the circulating role for patients undergoing common, less complex surgeries and anesthesia.
 Students learn how circulating nurses assess and prepare patients and families for anesthesia and surgery.
 Participants will continue learning about the key concepts of caring, safety, aseptic technique, and surgical conscience.
 Learners will consider how these concepts are used to maintain a safe and supportive perioperative environment for patients and team members.
 Participants will build on nursing knowledge of anatomy, physiology, and disease processes to deepen their understanding of perioperative nursing in the circulating role.
 The course introduces theory that forms the basis for the development of circulating nurse skills in preparation for clinical learning.
 Clinical decision-making frameworks (Gillespie & Patterson, 2009) that guide practice are reviewed and applied to the circulating role.
 Learners will examine ways of developing collaborative relationships with patients, colleagues, instructors, and perioperative team members.
 Participants will also consider how to employ effective leadership strategies, including advocacy and effective verbal and non-verbal communication skills during the perioperative period.
-This course is part of a pilot project that is linked the BCIT Perioperative/Periop 101: A Core Curriculum merged program for BC Health Authority sponsored perioperative nurses.
+This course is part of the BCIT Perioperative/Periop 101: A Core Curriculum merged program for BC Health Authority sponsored perioperative nurses.
 Participants will need to successfully pass one AORN Periop 101 final exam to achieve the Periop 101 Certificate of Completion.
 Note: The Periop 101 exam is completed at the end of NSPO 7451 as exam contains both scrub and circulating nurse course content.

 This course isn't currently offered through BCIT Part-time Studies.
 Please check back next term or subscribe to receive email updates.